Helsinki-NLP/dialect-align-sigmorphon23/README.md

-# Character alignment methods for phonetically transcribed dialect corpora
+# Character alignment methods for dialect-to-standard normalization

 The code in this repo addresses the following task: